Applying for your Social Insurance Number... Fast, simple, secure!

 - a work permit issued by Citizenship and Immigration Canada (CIC);

 - a study permit issued by CIC stating that the permit holder ”may accept employment” or “may work” in Canada.
-If neither of these statements is on the study permit, the international student will need to contact CIC to obtain additional information.
+If neither of these statements is on the study permit, the international student will need to provide, along with the study permit:

 - a visitor record issued by CIC indicating you are authorized to work in Canada or that was issued under Regulation 186 or 187 of the Immigration and Refugee Protection Regulations or Regulation 19 of the repealed Immigration Act or issued to a member of the clergy; or